 A dividend mutual fund could be the answer for anyone wondering how to invest for both growth and income.
-A dividend mutual fund holds a collection of stocks that pay dividends or regular distributions of a company’s profits.
-Both mutual funds and dividend-paying stocks might appeal to the same type of investors, as dividend stocks are typically high-quality companies that can ride out volatile stock market gyrations, and mutual funds diversify risk by holding potentially hundreds of different investments.
-Here is a look at what you need to know about investing in mutual fund dividends, along with reasons why you might want to add one to your portfolio.
+Dividend mutual funds mainly invest in companies that pay dividends.
+These are profits that companies split with stock shareholders.
+Both mutual funds and dividend-paying stocks might appeal to the same type of investors, as dividend stocks are typically high-quality companies that can ride out volatile stock market gyrations, while mutual funds diversify risk by holding potentially hundreds of different investments.

-Companies that pay dividends typically have a consistent cash flow.
-To reach this point, dividend payers are often more mature companies with a more predictable earnings stream.
-This can make dividend stocks less volatile than newer, more aggressive companies, which can make dividend mutual funds appeal to more risk-averse investors.
+Companies that pay dividends usually have consistent cash flow.
+To reach this point, they are often mature companies with predictable earnings streams.
+This can make dividend stocks less volatile than newer, more aggressive companies, which makes dividend mutual funds appealing to more risk-averse investors.

 Some dividend mutual funds invest in companies known as “dividend aristocrats.”
 To qualify for this moniker, a company must be a member of the Standard & Poor’s 500 index and must have increased its dividend annually for at least the last 25 years.
 These companies have a record of paying rising dividends even through bad economic times, providing some level of assurance for investors.

-Mutual funds can pay either ordinary or qualified dividends.
+As stated previously, mutual funds can pay either ordinary or qualified dividends.
 Ordinary dividends are taxed at your regular tax rate, the same as your wages or salary.
-Qualified dividends receive a special tax rate of no more than 23.8 percent and might be tax-free.
-At the end of the year, a mutual fund company will mail you Form 1099-DIV which lists the amount of ordinary and qualified dividends you have received during the year.
+Qualified dividends receive a special tax rate of no more than 23.8% and might even be tax-free.
+At the end of the year, a mutual fund company will mail you Form 1099-DIV, which lists the amount of ordinary and qualified dividends you have received during the year.

 Check Out: What Are Hedge Funds?